-In the ERP 2022-24, realistic costing may be challenging due to still high level of uncertainty of budgetary frameworks in the recovery from the COVID-19 crisis.
+In the ERP 2023-25, realistic costing may be challenging due to still high level of uncertainty of budgetary frameworks in the recovery from the COVID-19 crisis and the economic fallout from Russia's war against Ukraine.
 Uncertainties and assumptions related to cost and funding estimations should be explained.
 Only funds that are already secured should be planned and the use of 'to be determined' category should be avoided.
 For measures which do not immediately result in direct expenditures (e.g.: loan guarantees or reductions of taxes and fees), the ensuing contingent liabilities or reductions of revenues should also be specified in this section.

-5. Expected impact on social outcomes, such as employment, poverty reduction, gender equality and access to health care
+5. Expected impact on social outcomes, such as employment, poverty reduction, gender equality and access to healthcare

-Estimate the expected qualitative and/or quantitative impact of the measure on social outcomes, such as employment, poverty reduction, equality, gender and access to health care in the short-, medium- and/or long-term.
+Estimate the expected qualitative and/or quantitative impact of the measure on social outcomes, such as employment, poverty reduction, equality, gender and access to healthcare in the short-, medium- and/or long-term.
 If the measure is considered neutral in terms of gender impact, please make this clear.
 Please indicate the contribution of this measure to relevant SDGs, for example #1 (No poverty), #3 (Good health and well-being), #4 (Quality education), #5 (Gender equality), and #8 (Decent work and economic growth).